LiuYuancheng/Python_Virtual_MotionJPEG_Camera/README.md

 The system is design for using in build the OT cyber ranges and supporting the cyber exercise, the possible use cases include:

 - Provide instrumented camera endpoints for blue/red team exercises and cyber ranges.
-- Deploy believable camera honeypots to capture attacker behaviour and build datasets.
+- Deploy believable camera honeypots to capture attacker behavior and build datasets.
 - Integrate camera feeds into digital-twin scenarios (e.g., show state-dependent video based on simulated operations).
 - Test and validate surveillance clients, analytics pipelines, and dashboards without physical cameras.
 - Aggregate diverse video sources from virtual machines and host applications for demonstrations, QA, or ML dataset generation.

-We will also show two use cases of how this project is used to simulate 4 different cameras in the aviation runway cyber range and monitor the railway cyber range HMI(s) in cyber execise.
+We will also show two use cases of how this project is used to simulate 4 different cameras in the aviation runway cyber range and monitor the railway cyber range HMI(s) in cyber exercise.

 #### Usage Case as Cyber Range Surveillance System